 You don't have to talk to the prosecutor, either at their office or at the courthouse, except to identify yourself if they call out your name in the courtroom or the hallway outside the court, and even then only IF the have subpoenaed you.
 A subpoena does not take...Read more »

 Many states, if not most, have mandatory minimum sentences for carjacking.
 IF you are in a state where there is no mandatory minimum sentence for carjacking (or robbery by force and violence, or kidnapping if the victim was transported in the car even a short distance, or any other related chrge...Read more »

 No, of course you don't have to answer the door.
 But if you don't, and they know you're home, they'll break it in.
 Then not only will you be in jail, but your door will be hanging open.
-Also, more people get hurt by the police in forced-entry warrant arrest situations than do in cases where the...Read more »
+Also, more people get hurt by the police in forced-entry warrant arrest situations than do in...Read more »

 One of my twins pulled my work laptop off the countertop in my kitchen and subsequently broke a few pieces of the external plastic frame.
 The computer still works, no screen damage, just external Plastic parts that need to be replaced.
 My employer is demanding that I buy the laptop from them and if...
 Read more »

 The other side of the coin to the eloquent answer Mr. Minnick provided is that, Florida is an “at will” state, which means even if you DO pay the money for the laptop, the employer could still fire you the next day.